-The PigeonSuperModel is an open source repository of multiple pre-trained deep-learning models for markerless pose tracking in pigeons.
-We provide pre-trained weights for different ResNet and UNet models to be used in DeepLabCut and SLEAP, as well as a manually labeled dataset with 1151 frames to train and evaluate further models.
+The PigeonSuperModel is an open source dataset with multiple pre-trained deep-learning models for markerless pose tracking in pigeons.
+We provide multiple pre-trained network architectures such as MobileNet, ResNet and EfficientNet to be used in DeepLabCut, as well as the manually labeled dataset with 3019 labeled frames to train and evaluate further models for pigeon tracking.

 Why a PigeonSuperModel?¶

 Advances in computational neuroethology and markerless pose estimation are making it ever easier for researchers to quantify animal behavior from non-invasive video recordings.
-Yet, these models still rely on specialized hardware (particularly GPUs) for heavier computations, and model training usually take several days (which makes cloud solutions such as colab impractical).
-A further downside is the (yet) missing standards for video recording and analysis, which makes reproducibility across labs somewhat tricky.
+Yet, these models still rely on specialized hardware (particularly GPUs), and the underlying data for model training is usually hard to get.

-resnet-152) and compared tracking performance across different training stages.
-We make the final, pre-trained models available for out-of-the-box analysis of new videos.
-Moreover, we used the same dataset to train
+efficientnet) and compared tracking performance and inference time between models.
+We make all pre-trained models available for out-of-the-box analysis of new videos.

-To wrap it all up, we provide some further instructions on how to make use of our pre-trained models in either DeepLabCut or SLEAP, including a section on how to re-train these models to your specific experimental setup.
-We also guide you through the entire process in DeepLabCut and SLEAP with beginner friendly jupyter notebooks.
-Read more.
+To wrap it all up, we provide some further instructions on how to make use of our pre-trained models, including a section on how to re-train these models to your specific experimental setup.
+We also guide you through the entire process in DeepLabCut with beginner friendly jupyter notebooks.

 Open Source License¶